2022 Austrian Grand Prix

 The 2022 Austrian Grand Prix (officially known as the Formula 1 Rolex Großer Preis von Österreich 2022) was a Formula One motor race held on 10 July 2022 at the Red Bull Ring in Spielberg, Austria.
 It was the second Grand Prix weekend of the season to utilise the Formula One sprint format.

-Max Verstappen qualified on pole position and retained the first grid spot by winning the sprint race.
+Max Verstappen qualified on pole position and retained the first grid spot by winning the sprint.
 Charles Leclerc won the race in spite of late issues with his car, retaking second place in the standings from Sergio Pérez.
-This race marked Leclerc's third and final win of the 2022 season, his last until the 2024 Monaco Grand Prix, Ferrari's first win in Austria since Michael Schumacher won there for the team in 2003 and Leclerc's first win in his career without starting from pole.
+This race marked Ferrari's first win in Austria since Michael Schumacher won there for the team in 2003 and Leclerc's first win in his career without starting from pole.
 Verstappen finished second, and Lewis Hamilton came in third.
+This race marked Leclerc's third and final win of the 2022 season, his last until the 2024 Monaco Grand Prix and Ferrari's last win until the 2023 Singapore Grand Prix.
 The entire race weekend was marred by accusations of poor fan behavior.

+Following the result, Leclerc overtook Pérez to take second in the World Drivers' Championship with 170 points following the latter's retirement, but championship leader Verstappen managed to increase the gap to 38 points.
+In the World Constructors' Championship, the top five teams remained unchanged, with Red Bull maintaining the lead, but Ferrari in second place narrowed the gap to Red Bull to 56 points.